octopus-platform/joern/README.md

 of the simplest possibilities is to create a standalone Neo4J server instance and connect to this server using the Python library py2neo.

-1. Specificy the location of the database created by joern in your Neo4J server configuration file in
+First, specificy the location of the database created by joern in your Neo4J server configuration file in
 $Neo4jDir/conf/neo4j-server.properties:

 	org.neo4j.server.database.location=/$path_to_joern_index/.joernIndex/

-2. Start the database server by issuing the following command:
+Second, start the database server by issuing the following command:

 	$ $Neo4jDir/bin/neo4j console

-3. Connect to the database to verify that the data has been loaded by pointing your browser to: http://localhost:7474/
+Third, connect to the database to verify that the data has been loaded by pointing your browser to: http://localhost:7474/

-4. Run the following Python script to print all assignments:
+Finally, run the following Python script to print all assignments:

 	from py2neo import neo4j, gremlin
 	graph_db = neo4j.GraphDatabaseService("http://localhost:7474/db/data/")
 	for assign in gremlin.execute('g.idx("astNodeIndex")[[type:"AssignmentExpr"]].code',graph_db):
 		print assign